 - Who gains most from the options we are considering?
 Who stands to lose, if anyone? - Teams could use tools from the student-centered design process (Appendix C) to think through the potential impact on students with different goals, needs, and responsibilities, such as student personas.
-Even better, getting input from students directly about how the decision could impact them can be informative. - How does this impact contribute to achieving our definition of equity and our redesign goals? - What is the source of any inequitable impact identified? - What steps need to be taken or what needs to change to make sure this decision supports students equitably?
+Even better, getting input from students directly about how the decision could impact them can be informative. - How does this impact our ability to achieve our definition of equity and our redesign goals? - What is the source of any inequitable impact identified? - What steps need to be taken or what needs to change to make sure this decision supports students equitably?

-STRATEGY FOUR: Expand your definition of sustainability
+Strategy Four: Expand your definition of sustainability